Oppède le vieux

 The fake cemetery around the mill.
 There is a cemetery up in front of the church d'Alidon, it's in the same style but smaller.

-After Tell saves the Moor he likes to offer him the key to the citadel: a trading license signed by the emperor himself.
+Scene: After Tell saves the Moor, The Moor likes to offer him the key to the citadel: a trading license signed by the emperor.

 The attack on the Moor